-5.1 The blades shall be sharpened along the entire length of the cutting edge and shall include an angle of 16 ± 1º.
+5.1 The blades shall be sharpened along the entire length of the cutting edge and shall include an angle of 16 º ± 1º.

 5.2 The blade shall be perfectly straight and the centres of the holes shall be at equal distance from the cutting edge.